Hello everyone, this is Teresa Wong.

 The second tool is your phone or computer: this way we can see each other online.

 The third tool is a good internet connection.
 There is a fourth tool which is microphone, but it’s not an compulsory item.

-Let me now tell you how you can set up for your online piano lessons.
+Let me now tell you how you can set up for an online piano lesson.

 First of all, you need to sit in front of your piano.
 Place your phone or computer next to the piano.
 The best position is that I can see your hands (and forearms) at the keyboard.

 You can use any online video chat app like WeChat, facetime, Skype, whatsapp.
 Here you can see me and my piano.
 This is how I show how to improve my piano performance.
 If you have any questions about online piano lessons, simulation tests or intensive exam improvement programs, please leave a message or email me.
 See you next time!

 Hello everyone, welcome to my Teresa Wong Music YouTube channel!
 First of all I like to say hello to my new subscribers: “HI!!”
 Thanks for subscribing.
 So I just came back from Long vacation, so you haven’t seen any writing or recording from me lately.
 Now that I’m back, I’m back at writing your post and recording videos for you, And I’m hoping you are going to enjoy them as much as you have been.

 This is the season of exams again so I’m back at providing online consultation sessions.
 If you are interested in getting some advice from you regarding graded piano exams or piano diploma exams you’re welcome to contact me.
 Anything for me from piano performance, from recital repertoire to exam pieces, technique, viva voce, programme notes, I am here to help.

 We are also running our “how to build a successful music teaching studio” course again.
 We are doing a special offer for you.
 If you’re interested in kickstarting music teaching career, don’t hesitate!
 Take this great opportunity and get started!
 You were definitely learn to build a successful career for yourself!